FCT Director of Information Loses Mother

 The late Hajara Suleiman, who hailed from Gulu-Kandi in Lapai Local Government of Niger State, has been buried according to Islamic rites in Lapai town.

-Her death has been described as a colossal loss by sympathizers, not only to her immediate family, Gulu-Kandi, but to the entire Gulu Community and indeed, Lapai Local Government.
+Her death has been described, in a statement, as a colossal loss by sympathisers, not only to her immediate family, Gulu-Kandi, but to the entire Gulu Community and indeed, Lapai Local Government.

-She is survived by her centennial husband, Alhaji Suleiman Muhammad Vatsa, and eight (8) children, amongst whom is the Director, Information and Communication Department, FCT, Muhammad Hazat Sule.
+She is survived by her centennial husband, Alhaji Suleiman Muhammad Vatsa, and eight children, amongst whom is the Director, Information and Communication Department, Sule.